Introduction

 18+ | 60 to 100 bpm |

-- Body Position: The normal pulse rate of human body can briefly increase when you move from a sitting to a standing position because of changes in blood flow.
+- Body Position: The normal pulse rate of the human body can briefly increase when you move from a sitting to a standing position because of changes in blood flow.

 - Temperature and Humidity: The heart tends to beat faster in high temperatures and humidity as the body works to dissipate heat by increasing blood flow to the skin.